-In your job as a marketing professional within a hospital or health system, you work with a variety of business partners: ad agencies, digital firms, photographers, videographers, copywriters and more.
+In your job as a marketing professional within a hospital or health system, you work with a variety of business partners: ad agencies, digital firms, photographers, videographers, copywriters, health IT vendors and more.
 The HIPAA Privacy Rule allows covered providers to disclose protected health information to these “business associates” if you first obtain satisfactory assurances in writing that the business associate will use the information only for the purposes for which it was engaged by the covered entity, will safeguard the information from misuse, and will help the covered entity comply with some of the covered entity’s duties under the Privacy Rule.
 To document that understanding, healthcare organizations are required to have each of those partner firms sign a Business Associate Agreement.
 (I borrowed most of this language directly from HHS.gov – a great source for HIPAA information).
 Within the Business Associate Agreement, your business partners will need to attest that their organization understands what it means to be HIPAA Compliant and uses HIPAA Compliant Practices to safeguard PHI.

 HHS and OCR (Office of Civil Rights) do not endorse any private consultants’ or education providers’ seminars, materials or systems, and do not certify any persons or products as “HIPAA compliant.”
 Companies like mine can turn to third party specialists to receive training and certification, but no organization can be certified HIPAA compliant by HHS.
 What is essential is that your business partners can demonstrate and document the fact that they use HIPAA compliant practices in handling private health information and that this is part of their everyday operation.
 It is not enough to understand HIPAA; and business partner must formally adopt specific practices.